wstaples/wstaples.github.io/_drafts/2021-07-01-garden_stuff.md

 The tomato plants seem to be doing something worthy of investigation.
 The leaves are curling like a taco. googling says that its stress probably all of the wind and hard rain we have had.
 There was also the extreme heat last week.
 (6/29)

+## 07/13

+Deer!
+The deer have gotten into my garden and eaten the swiss chard completely. as well as the very tops to the strawberries.
+They have completely eaten both cabbage plants located in my potato garden as well as one in the bucket.
+I still have one remaining cabbage plant in the garden as well as one in the hydro.

+## 07/14

+Even after a few days of cloudy damp weather the buckets were empty and needed water.
+I moved the new snap peas to the front of the bucket.
+They are doing great. already bigger than the one remaining from Paris farmers which is barley hanging on.
+I should plant a fast crop in the buckets that have now become available due to the dear.
+2 in all.

+## 2021 Conclusion

+I under estimated the amount of soil it would take to fill all the buckets. especially the potato garden.

+I under estimated the amount of money this would take

+It seems that nursing sick seedlings/young plants would actually take longer that just planting new ones sometimes.
+My snap peas for example.
+I planted 3 seeds after I knew the paris farmers peas were not going to make it.
+The basil in the hydro is really struggling and I think it would have been faster to just plant a bunch of new ones like self sufficient me does.